 Vahatra, a new impetus for financial inclusion in Madagascar

 For the past five years, SIDI has been supporting the microfinance institution (MFI) VahatraRacines in Malagasy – in its institutional transformation.
-This year marks a decisive step: its transition from a microcredit NGO to a limited company (SA) regulated by the Madagascar Banking Commission.
-This change, the fruit of several years’ preparation, will enable Vahatra to consolidate its model and strengthen its capacity to better serve its 20,000 customers.
+This year marks a decisive step: its transition from a microcredit NGO to a public limited company (SA) regulated by Madagascar’s banking commission.
+This change, the fruit of several years’ preparation, will enable Vahatra to consolidate its model and strengthen its capabilities to better serve its 20,000 customers.
 These beneficiaries, mostly from rural areas between Tananarive, Antsirabé and Ampefy, often live below the extreme poverty line, in a country where 80% of the population subsists on less than US$1.90 a day, and where vulnerability to climate change is one of the highest in the world.
-To mark this transition, Joan Penche, SIDI‘s Head of East and Southern Africa, and Gabrielle Orliange, in charge of partnerships for Madagascar, went on a mission to the country.
-They exchanged views with Vahatra’s teams, visited its rural branches and met a dozen customers to better understand their reality and the services provided by the institution.

 Institutionalization: a lever for social and financial impact

 Vahatra’s institutionalization represents much more than an administrative change.
-The process involved a complete transformation: updating information systems, overhauling processes, preparing an application for approval by the banking commission, and setting up a new governance structure.
-SIDI supported this development by providing technical support for the legal process of obtaining approval and migrating to a new information system, as well as strategic support, in particular through the active participation of the partnership officer on the steering committee for this transition.
-In order to perpetuate this partnership, SIDI became a shareholder in the newly-created company, with a 23% stake (EUR 130,000), and obtained two directorships.
-It also continues to support Vahatra through a guarantee enabling the institution to take out a loan with a local bank.
-This dual commitment highlights the strategic importance of this institution for rural development in Madagascar.
+This process involved a complete transformation: updating information systems, overhauling processes, preparing an approval application to the banking commission, and setting up a new governance structure.
+SIDI supported this development by providing technical support for the legal process of obtaining approval and the migration to a new information system, as well as strategic support, in particular through the active participation of the partnership officer on the steering committee for this transition.

 A holistic vision to serve vulnerable populations